August 11-23: Turtle to be a Guest Speaker on a Circumnavigation of Ireland cruise aboard Noble Caledonia’s flagship, MS Island Sky.

 August 1-15: Turtle to be a Guest Speaker on a Circumnavigation of Ireland cruise on Noble Caledonia’s flagship, MS Island Sky.

-June 19: Turtle to deliver the 8:30am Sunday Breakfast talk on ‘Munster Women: Eliza Lynch, Nellie Cashman and Lola Montez’ at Immrama Festival Of Travel Writing in Lismore, County Waterford.
+June 19: Turtle delivers the 8:30am Sunday Breakfast talk on ‘Munster Women: Eliza Lynch, Nellie Cashman and Lola Montez’ at the Immrama Festival Of Travel Writing in Lismore, County Waterford.

-June 10-12: Borris House Festival of Writing & Ideas, County Carlow.
+June 10-12: The 10th Borris House Festival of Writing & Ideas, County Carlow – another triumph.

-May 22: Turtle to tell tales of Captain Halpin and Francis Beaufort in episode 3 of season 2 of ‘Great Lighthouses of Ireland’, which airs on RTÉ One.
+May 22: Turtle tells the tale of Captain Halpin and the Atlantic Cable in episode 3 of season 2 of ‘Great Lighthouses of Ireland’, which airs on RTÉ One (here).

-May 21: Turtle to speak at ‘Emigrants and Exiles, the East Galway Story’ conference.
-His talk is entitled ‘Children of the Hunger – The Irish Diaspora.’
+May 21: Turtle delivers speech at ‘Emigrants and Exiles, the East Galway Story’ conference, entitled ‘Children of the Hunger – The Irish Diaspora.’

 May 15: Turtle tells tale of Francis Beaufort in second episode of season 2 of ‘Great Lighthouses of Ireland’ (RTÉ One).